mjh65/navitab/README.md

 The concept and various portions of the source code are derived from Avitab.
 Those portions of source code are Copyright (C) Folke Will <folko@solhost.org>.

+Navitab uses the following 3rd-party libraries and acknowledges the Copyright and Licensing of each, details can be found in the downloaded packages, the sources of which are listed in the file `extern/CMakeLists.txt`:

+brotli, bzip2, curl, fmt, freetype, glfw, gumbo-parser, harfbuzz, jbig2dec, libjpeg, nlohmann-json, lcms2, lerc, lunasvg, lvgl, mbedtls, mupdf, openjpeg, libpng, sqlite3, libssh2, libtiff, zlib, zstd.